-TOTALHARVEST Rolling 12-month total Coast harvest volume, as published in the that is coniferous timber except that where the cutting authority is a timber licence or is issued under a licence with an AAC greater than $10\ 000\ m^3$, then VOL = 34,300.
-VOL is expressed in m^3 , rounded to the nearest whole number.
+VOL That part of the total net cruise volume in the cutting authority area that is coniferous timber except that where the cutting authority is a timber licence or is issued under a licence with an AAC greater than $10\ 000\ m^3$ , then VOL = 36,900.
+VOL is expressed in $m^3$ , rounded to the nearest whole number.